Be the first to know about our latest posts.

-It is worth noting that the number of IoT devices is expected to grow to 10 billion by 2020 and continue to reach 22 billion by 2025.
+It is worth noting that the number of IoT devices is expected to grow to 27 billion by 2025 – IoT Analytics.

 The statistics clearly say that IoT is going to rule the business world.
-The combination of sensors, communication devices, analytics, cloud and low-cost computing is going to create a mesh of interconnected solutions and products that would bring a new age of automation amongst businesses.
+The combination of sensors, communication devices, analytics, cloud, and low-cost computing is going to create a mesh of interconnected solutions and products that would bring a new age of automation to businesses.

-As IoT development continues to evolve, businesses, whether small or large, will find new horizons to embed tech, ramp up productivity, and increase efficiency.
-In fact, many businesses or enterprises have started to step into the digital world with IoT.
-For example, General Tools, a company specialized in manufacturing a full line of precision instruments, electronics, and measurement tools, has leveraged IoT to build a ToolSmart application.
-This mobile app finishes customer project with fine precision and on time & within budget.
-The app enabled Bluetooth connected tools capture data and update customers about the project completion time and cost over the fly.
+As IoT development continues to evolve, small or large businesses will find new horizons to embed tech, ramp up productivity, and increase efficiency.
+Many businesses or enterprises have started to step into the digital world with IoT.
+For example, General Tools, a company specializing in manufacturing a full line of precision instruments, electronics, and measurement tools, has leveraged IoT to build a ToolSmart application.
+This mobile app finishes customer projects with fine precision and, on time & within budget.
+The app enables Bluetooth-connected tools to capture data and update customers about the project completion time and cost over the fly.
 This is bringing about a revolution in making measuring jobs smarter.

 Other industry areas adopting IoT include:

-Agriculture machinery companies are applying IoT to keep track on important agricultural parameters like moisture levels, air, and soil temperature, and convey the collected data to farmers.
+- Agriculture machinery companies are applying IoT to keep track of important agricultural parameters like moisture levels, air, and soil temperature, and convey the collected data to farmers.
 Utilizing such tools helps farmers to do precision farming which greatly increases the efficiency of fertilizers and produces good yield.

 Building end-to-end systems and a smart range of products is critical in this digital era.
 While there are a great number of ways for businesses to include IoT devices in their business model, there are five specific advantages that are particularly appealing to a majority of companies, regardless of their industry.

 For businesses that face problems in inventory tracking and management, applying IoT is a real game-changer.
-IoT applications allow companies with warehouses and storage units to monitor and track inventory by means of some automatic control points operated by smart devices.
-This helps a lot to companies in terms of reducing manpower who are excessively engaged in inventory-related matter.
-In a similar manner, asset tracking when done with IoT can help businesses catch faulty assets or assets that went missing during transportation.
+IoT applications allow companies with warehouses and storage units to monitor and track inventory by means of automatic control points operated by smart devices.
+This helps companies a lot to reduce manpower who are excessively engaged in inventory-related matters.
+Similarly, asset tracking when done with IoT can help businesses catch faulty assets or assets that went missing during transportation.

-The Forbes Insights Survey finds that business areas that have seen new avenues of growth include predictive maintenance, automatic product upgrades, and asset tracking.
+A business can generate avenues of growth with predictive maintenance, automatic product upgrades, and asset tracking.
 A suite of sensors located in production systems, assembly lines, storage units, and vehicles produces data streams that help businesses understand the patterns in which a user connects with the device.
-As massive amount of data keeps flowing in from data points, sensors, IoT applications, this real-time information help companies get insight into productivity and performance standpoint.
-Thus, it is learning from data and its patterns helps organizations to innovate and grow in this cut-throat competition.
+As massive amounts of data keeps flowing in from data points, sensors, IoT applications, this real-time information helps companies get insight into productivity and performance standpoint.
+Thus, the learning from data and its patterns helps organizations to innovate and grow in this cut-throat competition.